robertvunabandi/shape-lewis/ReadMe.md

 I have not found any algorithm that can draw Lewis Shapes perfectly without getting data from a database.

+One of the reason I used JavaScript instead of JQuery or other frameworks is because I did not want the page to load heavily, as this is targetted towards low income countries where the internet speed is not very fast.

 ##Molecules on file: (in alphabetical and increasing number order)